mariusares/RoboFarm/README.md

 # RoboFarm
 RoboFarm Grenhouse, Irrigation and Poultry Farm with Arduino and Raspberry Pi

-The Software would be updated in the next few days
+The php GUI is on Romanian language.
+Would be translated at some stage (too bussy nowdays).